t4d-gmbh/WebServerSetup/README.md

 12. **Traefik** 🚦
     - Installs and configures Traefik as a reverse proxy and load balancer, managing routing for services and providing SSL termination with Let's Encrypt.

+13. **Authentik** 🛂
+    - Installs and cofnigures Authentik in a docker container and provides the necessary configuration for traefik to include the service into the reverse proxy.

 ## Usage Examples

 You find more complete usage examples under [examples/](./examples/).